partykit/partykit/apps/blog/src/content/blog/partykit-orchestrates-stately.md

 ### Deployment

-But we needed to solve our second challenge before Sky could become a reality: Since our users are building the state machines in the editor, we don't know what they will look like until they are done.
-We needed a way to deploy the state machines dynamically.
+But we needed to solve our second challenge before Sky could become a reality: Because our users are building state machines live in our editor, we don't know what they will look like until they are done.
+We needed a way to deploy the state machine code dynamically.

-Since we don't know what the code will look like up until the point where the user wants to deploy we can't really provision any infrastructure in advance.
+And since we don't know what the code will look like up until the point where the user wants to deploy we can't really provision any infrastructure in advance.
 We need to be able to deploy the state machines dynamically.
 We also need to be able to deploy them in a way that is secure and scalable without resorting to questionable methods like using [`eval`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).

 We explored various options for this, but we didn't find any satisfactory off-the-shelf solutions that met our requirement for both safety and quick deployment.